py-why/pywhy-graphs/dev/_sources/glossary.rst.txt

     API
-        Refers to both the *specific* interfaces for graphs implemented in pywhy-graphs and the *generalized* conventions across types of graphs as described in this glossary and :ref:`overviewed in the contributor documentation <api_overview>`.
+        Refers to both the *specific* interfaces for graphs implemented in pywhy-graphs and the *generalized* conventions across types of graphs as described in this glossary.

         The specific interfaces that constitute pywhy-graphs's public API are largely documented in :ref:`api_ref`.
 However, we less formally consider anything as public API if none of the identifiers required to access it begins with ``_``.
-We generally try to maintain :term:`backwards compatibility` for all objects in the public API.
+We generally try to maintain backwards compatibility for all objects in the public API.

         Private API, including functions, modules and methods beginning ``_`` are not assured to be stable.